Milan Lombardy, Italy Travel Guide

 Consider Milan's climate when packing your bags to ensure comfort for your trip.
 Layers work best for spring and autumn visits.

 Subsequent to the fall of the Roman Empire, Milan had periods of Lombard and Frankish rule, eventually becoming a powerful medieval commune.
 The city's wealth grew through trade and craftsmanship, specifically in textiles and armor.
 During the Renaissance, Milan flourished under the patronage of powerful families like the Visconti and the Sforza.
 Ludovico Sforza, Duke of Milan, brought Leonardo da Vinci and Donato Bramante to the city, making it a symbol of artistic and scientific innovation.
-Da Vinci's "The Last Supper" is a testament to this golden age.
-The impressive Castello Sforzesco, initially a fortress, developed into a magnificent ducal residence, demonstrating the city's power and artistic aspiration.
+Da Vinci's "The Last Supper" is a confirmation of this golden age.
+The impressive Castello Sforzesco, initially a fortress, developed into a grand ducal residence, demonstrating the city's power and artistic aspiration.

 Mediolanum, capital of the Western Roman Empire.